Quantum causal inference in the presence of hidden common causes: An entropic approach: Evaluation on Quantum Causal Synthetic Data

 \resizebox{\linewidth}{!}{ $\displaystyle \left\{ \right. $} We note that $X$ and $Y$ coexist, thus we can find joint density matrix of $X$ and $Y$ by tracing out $Z$ in $\rho_{ZXY}$.
-Then, we apply \qinferg~(Algorithm \ref{alg:qInferGraph}) on $\rho_{XY}$ to verify that $X$ and $Y$ are confounded by a latent variable.
-For this purpose, we use the same parameters specification as explained in Model \ref{ex:generalqsc}, and $q=0.4$.
-Table \ref{t:Ldepolar} summarizes the results for different entropy threshold of the latent confounder that is determined by $\theta=\alpha\min\{S(X),S(Y)\}$, where $\alpha=0.7,0.8,0.9,1$. $T$ means that \qinferg~(Algorithm \ref{alg:qInferGraph}) identifies the latent graph correctly.
+Then, we apply \qinferg~(Algorithm \ref{alg:qInferGraph}) on $\rho_{XY}$ to verify that $X$ and $Y$ are confounded by a latent confounder.
+For this purpose, we use the same parameters specification as explained in Model \ref{model:classicchannel} with {$\alpha=0.2, \beta\in(0,1), T=0.005$, and $q=0.4$.} Figure \ref{t:Ldepolar} summarizes the results , where $\alpha=0.2$. $T$ means that \qinferg~(Algorithm \ref{alg:qInferGraph}) identifies the latent graph correctly.
 But, $F$ means that the algorithm fails to identify the latent graph.
 The results confirm our observations that we made in Model \ref{model:classicchannel} (Part I).
 However, in this case \qinferg~has a higher performance quality.
-For example, for $\alpha=0.7,0.8,0.9,1$ we have: true positive rate (recall) = 1, false positive rate (fall-out) = 0, false negative rate (miss rate) = 0, accuracy = 1.
+For example, for $\alpha=0.2$ we have: true positive rate (recall) = 1, false positive rate (fall-out) = 0, false negative rate (miss rate) = 0, accuracy = 1.

-\emph{\textbf{Part II: Direct Graph.}} Assume that there are real numbers $\gamma_1$, $\gamma_2$, $\lambda_1$, and $\lambda_2$ such that $\gamma_1^2+\lambda_1^2=1$ and $\gamma_2^2+\lambda_2^2=1$.
+{\textbf{Part II: Direct Graph.}} Assume that there are real numbers $\gamma_1$, $\gamma_2$, $\lambda_1$, and $\lambda_2$ such that $\gamma_1^2+\lambda_1^2=1$ and $\gamma_2^2+\lambda_2^2=1$.
 We consider a joint entangled system (of two qubits) as the mixture of the following pure density matrices:

-The system is a mixture of two pure density matrices.
+\resizebox{\linewidth}{!}{ $\displaystyle \left\{ \right. $} The system is a mixture of two pure density matrices.
 This quantum system has entanglement among the two quantum bits.
 Let the second quantum bit is transmitted over a \emph{quantum depolarizing channel} with error probability $p$.
 With this setup, the joint density matrix is given as $\rho_{XY} = q \rho_{XY}^{\gamma_1,\lambda_1} + (1-q) \rho_{XY}^{\gamma_2,\lambda_2}$, where $\rho_{XY}^{\gamma,\lambda}$ is given as the mixture of the following pure density matrices: